sanposhiho/gomockhandler/README.md

 ## check if mock is up-to-date

 It is useful for ci to check if all mocks are up-to-date

+You don't have to specify config option, when you are in project root.

 ```
 gomockhandler -config=gomockhandler.json check